What is a Misdemeanor & How LongDoes It Stay On Your Record?

 A lawyer looking at a criminal record

-A criminal record is a written document that reveals any convictions or charges currently attributed to you.
-To prevent misunderstanding, we shall refer to misdemeanor charges and criminal convictions as ” misdemeanors.”
+A criminal record is a written document that reveals any convictions or charges currently attributed to you. ”

 Criminal records can include the following information: